 “We had been hosting our site on GitHub pages, but didn’t want to spend additional time with upkeep,” said Kopel.

-Kopel and the JNL team began investigating OA journal hosting and publishing options and came across Scholastica’s peer review and publishing platform, including the new journal websites beta program.
-Scholastica journal websites are customizable website templates designed specifically for academic journals.
-The templates are desktop and mobile friendly and give journals the ability to choose their own images, colors, branding, and custom domain.
+Kopel and the JNL team began investigating OA journal hosting and publishing options and came across Scholastica Open Access Publishing, which features the ability to create a custom journal website using a modern, easy-to-edit website template (no developer needed).
+Scholastica journal websites are desktop and mobile friendly and give journals the ability to choose their own images, colors, branding, and custom domain.

 The JNL team now has a website, including a blog, through Scholastica that features: